You have had a child.

 This is called:

-Acknowledgement of paternity.
+Acknowledgment of paternity.

-The father must make the acknowledgement of paternity
+The father makes the acknowledgment of paternity

-at the office.
+at the youth welfare office.

 The father then receives a certificate.